Behind the Mask: Cory Hamilton Uses RZ Mask for Woodworking

 Q: Tell us about your business.

-Q: What do you love about your craft?
+Q: What do you love about your craft/work?

 A: I love being creative every day and seeing my business evolve into something that I used to dream about.
 My goal in high school was to create custom art for celebrities, athletes and musicians that inspired me and now each year, the list of celebrities I’ve worked with continues to grow.
 In turn, this helps promote my work and allows me to keep doing what I love.